nextcloud/documentation/admin_manual/configuration_database/oracle_db_configuration.rst

     :hidden:

-This document will cover the setup and preparation of the ownCloud server to support the use or Oracle as a backend database.
+This document will cover the setup and preparation of the ownCloud server to support the use of Oracle as a backend database.
 For the purposes of testing, we are setting up using Oracle Enterprise Linux as both the web server that will host ownCloud and as a host for the Oracle Database.